-Based on the Ecology website, the Yakima River is identified as Category 1 and the Cle Elum River is identified as Category 2, waters of concern with the specific concern of temperature.
-No development is proposed in the Cle Elum river drainage basin; therefore no mitigation is proposed.
+Based on the Ecology website, the Yakima River portion downstream of the proposed development is identified as Category 1 and the Cle Elum River is identified as Category 2, waters of concern with the specific concern of temperature.
+No development is proposed in the Cle Elum River drainage basin; therefore, no mitigation is proposed.